Ensuring Access to High Quality Child Care Options

 - List of required documentation for your appointment.
 Please review the list of required documentation before scheduling an appointment to be sure you have everything you will need.
 If you have any questions regarding acceptable documentation, please call one of our offices and someone will be happy to assist you.

-- Download Parent Change of Status form (needed if you are already receiving voucher assistance and there are ANY changes in your household including size, income, address, phone number, etc.)
+- Download New Parent Contact Information Form (needed if you are already receiving voucher assistance and need to update your contact information).

 Parent and Family Resources

 This is a sign of future prosperity for everyone in Massachusetts.
 Whenever you see children interacting and learning in enriching environments, what you’re really seeing is Brain Building in Progress.
 The latest science shows that these early experiences actually build the architecture of the developing brain, and provide the foundation for a lifetime of learning, success and productive, responsible citizenship.
 Brain building is an investment in the economic prosperity of everyone in Massachusetts.
 EEC and the United Way have launched a joint initiative to provide more information on the science of brain building and why our future depends on it.
 View the public service announcement below, and visit Brain Building in Progress to learn more.

 Car Seat Safety: Here you'll find what you need to know to keep your child safe when it comes to car seat safety.